🏢 Halo Organisations Multi-tenancy, included

 Per-organisation branding

-Each organisation gets its own branded self-service portal — logos, colours, domain name.
-End users see their company's portal.
-They never know it's running on a shared platform.
+Each organisation gets its own branded self-service portal with a dedicated URL, custom colours, and logo.
+End users access their company's portal from their own domain — they never know it's running on a shared platform.

 Independent workflows and SLAs